madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 ###i3wm

 I decided to co-install `sudo apt install i3`.
 It is not [first](#blog/2014/2014-02-04-Using-i3wm-on-Lubuntu.md) time I use [i3](https://plus.google.com/communities/112960345026405927743) and I do not really [like](http://xahlee.info/linux/why_tiling_window_manager_sucks.html) it, but it is very low resource and for that purpose ideal if battery life is important.
-This was the first time, however, that I had the insight that the key to keep using `i3` is to limit choice to the minimum of needed [flexibility](https://i3wm.org/docs/userguide.html).

 ####i3